sleepyNajlio/Odoo-Project/README.md

 This project is an Odoo module that extends the functionality of the project module.
 It includes additional models, fields, and business logic to manage sprints, tasks, and project templates.

+## Requirements
+- Odoo 17
+- Python 3.10 or later

 ## Installation
 1. Clone the repository into your Odoo addons directory: git clone https://github.com/sleepyNajlio/Odoo-Project.git